-Girish Murmu resigns as LG of Jammu and Kashmir
+Girish Murmu resigns as LG of Jammu and Kashmir, likely to get fresh Central posting

 Kashmir, Aug 05: Jammu and Kashmir Lieutenant Governor Girish Murmu resigned on Wednesday, according to All India Radio.
 Born 21 November 1959, Girish Chandra Murmu was the first lieutenant governor of the Union Territory of Jammu and Kashmir.
+His resignation came on the day the Union Territory marked the first anniversary of the abrogation of Article 370 of the Constitution, which scrapped Jammu and Kashmir's special status.

 He could be the next Comptroller and Auditor Genral (CAG) of India, replacing Rajiv Mehrishi, who will retire this week, suggest reports.
+However, there was no immediate information as to who would succeed Murmu as the Lt governor of J&K.

 Political vacuum in J&K to end soon: Murmu